In July 2016, a (rather large) group of musicians came together in Germany and broke the Guinness World Record for the largest orchestra.

 A total of 7,548 musicians gathered in the Commerzbank Arena in Frankfurt for the record attempt, successfully beating the previous one set by an Australian orchestra in 2013.

-But the musicians didn’t just manage to converge in one place, they also played a programme of music.
-Conducted by Wolf Kerschek,they played Beethoven’s Ode to Joy, Dvorak’s Symphony No. 9, and some well known pieces of pop music.
+But the musicians didn’t just manage to converge in one place, they also played a program of music.
+Conducted by Wolf Kerschek, they played Beethoven’s Ode to Joy, Dvorak’s Symphony No. 9, and some well-known pieces of pop music.

-The full concert was recorded and will soon be released for sale on DVD.
-You can find out more at Wir Füllen das Stadion’s website.
+The full concert was recorded and you can find out more at Wir Füllen das Stadion’s website.
 Below is a short clip of the performance.